 Most, if not all of us, have heard the horror stories associated with mold in a home, and it is absolutely true that an elevated condition of mold in a home is a health danger.
 Certain mold spores can lead to respiratory disease, allergic reactions, and other health issues.
 All mold and the conditions for mold growth (Moisture) can compromise the home’s structure.
 For Mold to grow it needs three things: (1) Food Source (2) Moisture (3) Warmth

 An A-Pro Mold Inspection can help prevent serious problems and significant expenses.

 It may surprise you that Radon is the second leading cause of lung cancer, and nearly all homes have some level of Radon.
-Radon is an odorless and colorless gas that emits as radioactive uranium breaks down in soil, water or rocks.
-Radon enters a home many ways such as through cracks in slabs, wall joints and water supply.
+Radon is an odorless and colorless gas that emits as radioactive uranium breaks down in the soil, water or rocks.
+Radon enters a home many ways such as through cracks in slabs, wall joints, and water supply.
 An elevated amount of Radon in a home is a health hazard.
 The standard A-Pro Home Inspection does not include Radon testing.

 The EPA has recommended that every home be tested for Radon and fix the house if the test comes back excessive.
 The good news is that repairing a home to normal Radon levels is not usually a high-cost proposition.

 If you need A-Pro’s help testing for Radon and/or reading the results, please call us.